Skip to main content

 1

-Navigate to Time Tracking → Punch Clock in the sidebar.
-If you are not currently clocked in, you will see the Start Your Shift panel.
+Navigate to Punch Clock in the main menu.
+If you have no active shift, you’ll see the Start Your Shift panel.

 2